 Entry and quarantine requirements

 - From 1 April 2022 to 30 April 2022, Hong Kong residents who have stayed in any places outside China on the day of boarding for/arrival in Hong Kong or during the 14 days before that day and who have been fully vaccinated and hold recognised vaccination records.

 - From 1 May 2022, Hong Kong residents and non-Hong Kong residents who have stayed in any places outside China on the day of boarding for/arrival in Hong Kong during the 14 days before that day and who have been fully vaccinated and hold recognised vaccination records.

 - Present recognised vaccination record

-- Present negative result proof of a polymerase chain reaction (PCR)-based nucleic acid test for COVID-19 conducted with specimen collected within 48 hours before the scheduled time of departure of the flight (Including documentary proofs that the lab is ISO15189 accredited or Government recognized)
+- Present negative result proof of a polymerase chain reaction (PCR)-based nucleic acid test for COVID-19 conducted with specimen collected within 48 hours before the scheduled time of departure of the flight (Passengers aged below 3 years old are exempted from the PCR-based nucleic acid test requirements)